virtru-corp/virtru-charts/cks/README.md

 ## Installation — HSM Mode (AWS CloudHSM)

-For the full step-by-step HSM setup guide see the **[CKS + CloudHSM on Kubernetes — Setup Instructions](https://docs.google.com/document/d/1X6qmJrAHz5iyHMDf9nRY9lCcp0w0zAlnY_cAricOYU4/edit?usp=drivesdk)**.

 ### Step 1 — Validate Linux Server First

 Before deploying to Kubernetes, confirm your Linux CKS + CloudHSM integration is working.
 The `list-keys` output must show your RSA key pair before continuing.
+The minimum CKS image version that supports HSM mode must also be confirmed before proceeding (see Prerequisites).

 ### Step 2 — Export the Correct Public Key from the HSM